tommygood/serverbot/README.md

 # ServerBot Readme
-This is telegram bot for server monitoring.
+This is telegram bot for server and docker containers monitoring.
 This bot can send messages to your telegram id
-Tested on ubuntu 18.04 & python 3.6.9

 # What this bot can do?